Quantitative recurrence problem on some Bedford-McMullen carpets: Introduction

-In recent years, many authors have turned their eyes to the problem of recurrent sets on fractals.
-On the one hand, some researchers showed that the $\mu$-measure of the set $R(T,\psi)$ is null or full according to convergence or divergence of a certain series in some dynamical systems (see Chang-Wu-Wu \cite{Chang2018}, Baker-Farmer \cite{Baker2019}, Hussain-Li-Simmons-Wang \cite{Hussain2021}, Kirsebom-Kunde-Persson \cite{Kirsebom2022}, Persson \cite{Persson2022} and Kleinbock-Zheng \cite{Kleinbock2022}).
-On the other hand, many researchers studied the Hausdorff dimension of the set $R(T,\psi)$ in some dynamical system (see Tan-Wang \cite{Tan2011} and Seuret-Wang \cite{Seuret2013}).
+In recent years, many authors have turned their eyes to recurrent sets on fractals.
+On the one hand, some researchers showed that the $\mu$-measure of the set $R(T,\psi)$ is null or full according to convergence or divergence of a certain series in some dynamical systems (see Chang-Wu-Wu \cite{Chang2018}, Baker-Farmer \cite{Baker2019}, Hussain-Li-Simmons-Wang \cite{Hussain2021}, Kirsebom-Kunde-Persson \cite{Kirsebom2022}, Persson \cite{Persson2022}, Kleinbock-Zheng \cite{Kleinbock2023} and Baker-Koivusalo \cite{Baker2024}).
+On the other hand, many researchers studied the Hausdorff dimension of the set $R(T,\psi)$ in some dynamical systems (see Tan-Wang \cite{Tan2011} and Seuret-Wang \cite{Seuret2013}).
 Note that when we require $\{T^n x\}_{n\ge 1}$ to return to the neighborhoods of a chosen point $x_0\in X$ rather than the initial point $x$, the problem becomes the so-called shrinking target problem, which was first investigated by Hill and Velani \cite{Hill1995}.
-Since their initial introduction, many more authors have contributed to the study of shrinking target problem.
+Since then, many authors have contributed to the study of the shrinking target problem.
 To name but a few, see \cite{Allen2021ONTH, Barany2018ShrinkingTO, Bugeaud2003, Fan2013AMM, Hill2002, koivusalo2018, li2022, Li2014, liao_seuret_2013, persson_rams_2017, Shen2013ShrinkingTP, Tseng2007OnCR} and references within.

-It is to be noted that the aforementioned works mainly involve systems of $\mathbb{R}^1$ or the dynamical systems in conformal dynamics, and hardly anything is known as far as high-dimensional non-conformal dynamics are concerned.
-The only known result was presented by B\'{a}r\'{a}ny and Troscheit \cite{Barany2021}, who investigated the dimensions of the shrinking target problem, a quantitative version of recurrence for self-affine dynamic systems.
-In this work, we intend to consider the recurrent set in affine iterated function systems.
-Among them, the Bedford-McMullen carpets form a typical family of self-affine sets which are introduced in \cite{bedfordcrinkly} and \cite{McMullen1984}.
+As for the Hausdorff dimension, it is to be noted that the aforementioned works mainly involve systems of $\mathbb{R}^1$ or dynamical systems in conformal dynamics, and hardly anything is known as far as high-dimensional non-conformal dynamics are concerned.
+The only known result was presented by B\'{a}r\'{a}ny and Troscheit \cite{Barany2021}, who investigated dimensions for both the quantitative recurrence and the shrinking target problems for dynamically defined subsets of generic self-affine sets (in the sense of Lebesgue almost all translations).
+In this work, we intend to consider the Bedford-McMullen carpets, a typical family of planar self-affine sets introduced in \cite{bedfordcrinkly} and \cite{McMullen1984}, and discuss the recurrence based on the Euclidean metric.
+This is the first time the problem of recurrent sets for deterministic self-affine fractal sets is discussed.
+We would like to point out that due to the similarity of the quantitative recurrence problem and the shrinking target problem in nature, techniques for one problem sometimes apply to the other.
+For our study, arguments closely follow those from Barany and Rams \cite{Barany2018ShrinkingTO} with a technical nuance mentioned in Remark \ref{rem:comparison_barany}.